How Far Back Does a Background Check Go in Ohio? 10 Year Rule

 What Are the 10-Year Background Check States?

-10-year background check states are simply states that have adopted the 7 or 10-year rule when it comes to background checks.
+10-year background checks are simply states that have adopted the 7 or 10-year rule when it comes to background checks.
 These laws have been growing in popularity in past years as a means to help individuals with criminal records find employment and avoid discrimination after they have served their criminal sentences.

 However, it’s important to keep in mind that there are plenty of exceptions to this rule that will allow an individual’s entire criminal history to be examined in many cases.